newtykip/osu-profile/readme.md

 # osu-profile action

-This action exposes placeholders for you to include information about your osu! account on your GitHub profile readme.
+This action exposes tags for you to include information about your osu! account on your GitHub profile readme.

 ## Inputs